-The cost of this option will vary by date, and specifics aren’t yet available; Disney has just indicated that prices will be between $7-$15 per person per ride.
+The cost of this option will vary by date, and prices are between $10-$30 per person per ride.
 I would imagine prices will be higher for the more popular rides, and will also go up during peak travel times.

 These attraction selections are also made the day of your park visit.
 Offsite guests can purchase the individual attraction selections at park opening, but those staying at a Disney resort hotel can make these purchases at 7am on the day of their park visit, so they get a little head start on what will be limited selections.

 Which rides are included in Genie+ and Lightning Lane individual attraction selection?

 Are there any benefits to being an Annual Passholder?

 Not at the moment.
 The announcement on Disney Parks Blog did mention Annual Passholders, but unfortunately also specified that as of right now, neither Genie+ nor Lightning Lanes will be included with an Annual Pass purchase.
 There will also not be an option to add this on to your pass for an annual rate at this time.

 I know many Annual Passholders will be upset by this news, and it remains to be seen as to whether this will change.
 Since Annual Passholders are often locals who just visit the parks for a few hours, Genie+ might not always be worth the additional cost unless there is some form of a discount, so watch this space to see if that information changes.

 Changes to DAS and rider swap